‘Any club would be crazy to ignore the capabilities of live streaming,’ Altrincham FC co-chairman speaks to TicketCo after successful launch

 Mr Waterson said: “We marketed the live stream to supporters the day before the game as the developing COVID-19 situation meant we had little notice from Government regarding our ability to welcome supporters back into the stadium.

 “Despite the short notice, 60 per cent of our season ticket holders tuned into the game using a free access code and a number of non season ticket holders used TicketCo’s pay-per-view option too – it was a great success.”

-The following Saturday, 749 users tuned in to TicketCo TV to watch Altrincham’s first National League game of the season against Weymouth.
+The following Saturday, 749 users tuned in to TicketCo Media Services to watch Altrincham’s first National League game of the season against Weymouth.

 “Many of our season ticket holders live in the same household, so to have 749 individual users’ login to watch the game was beyond all of our expectations,” added Mr Waterson.